 The most noticeable difference between qualitative and quantitative risk analysis is that the first one deals with individual project risks, where the second one considers the project risks as a whole.
 The overall project risk refers to the combined effect of all risks rather than individual effects on cost or schedule.

-Qualitative risk analysis is a subjective tool that use numbers for risk score.
+Qualitative risk analysis is a subjective tool that uses numbers for the risk score.
 For example, if the probability of a risk is 3 and its impact is 4, then the risk score will be 12 (3×4).
-Risk score is calculated by multiplying the possibility and impact.
+The risk score is calculated by multiplying the possibility and impact.
 On the other hand, quantitative risk analysis calculates the impact of a risk on project objectives as a numerical value such as $50,000 or ten days.